-Possible Fault Action Lack of fuel Check that there is fuel in the tank and prime the fuel system. • To further check if fuel is reaching the carburettor, remove the carburettor drain plug and check if fuel drains.
-Engine "OFF" Ensure engine ON/OFF switch is in the "ON" position.
+Possible Fault Action Lack of fuel Check that there is fuel in the tank and that the fuel system is primed. • To further check if fuel is reaching the carburettor, remove the carburettor drain plug and check if fuel drains.
 Carbon build-up on spark plug Remove the spark plug and clean any carbon from the electrodes before re-installing it.
 Spark plug faulty Remove the spark plug, then reconnect the plug lead to it.
 Place fuel tap in the "OFF" position and the engine ON/OFF switch in "ON" position.
 Touch the spark plug electrode to a part of the engine crankcase, away from the spark plug hole, and attempt to start the engine - a spark should be visible across the electrodes as the engine is rotated.
 If no spark is visible, replace the spark plug.
-Engine "flooded" with fuel Place choke in the "RUN" position.
+Engine "flooded" with fuel Place the choke in "HOT" or "RUN" position.
 Leave the ON/OFF switch in the "OFF" position.
 Pull the starter cord several times to assist clearing excess fuel from engine before attempting to start engine.